-Often, maybe most often, we set out to experience happiness but we end up with something else, something that is easily confused with happiness, like pleasure or enjoyment.
-Pleasure and enjoyment can come from getting things, or having things, or hanging things done to us, but happiness can only come from doing things, or accomplishing things.
+Often, maybe most often, we set out to experience happiness but we end up with something else, something that is easily confused with happiness, like pleasure.
+Pleasure can come from getting things, or having things, or having things done to us, but happiness can only come from doing things, or accomplishing things.
 Mihaly Csikszentmihalyi describes this kind of happiness as a state of flow.
 The feeling of pleasure will soon be forgotten, but the impact that comes from the experience of happiness or flow can stay with us for a lifetime.

 “The opposite of happiness is not sadness, it’s boredom” - Tim Ferris

 If we all want to be happy, why do so many of us have such a hard time achieving happiness?
 Pleasure has become cheap and easy, for most, and for many the default.
 Conversely, achieving a state of flow requires some thought and some effort and is usually packaged as a challenge.
 We have been conditioned to avoid challenges whenever possible, and in so doing, we avoid the very opportunities to learn, improve, and excel.
 We avoid the one thing, the stepping stone that can get us to a state of flow - excitement.